dawsonren/TSP_Tabu/README.md

 To run the mypy type check, run the command `mypy .`.
 I didn't do a very good job adhering to their guidelines though...

-With some simple benchmarking, I've found that the Cython compilation step reduces the solution time by 1.5x, which is non-negligible.
-However, the effort required to fully utilize Cython syntax is probably not worth the effort at this stage for further performance benefits.
-Instead, being conscious of vectorization and parallelism is probably the easier way to go, for example see the improved `cost()` method of the TSP class in `tsp.py`.

-For this reason, the code in `/pyx` are not currently being developed.
+The `cost()` method is the performance bottleneck.
+We implement the function using Cython in `cost.pyx` for performance benefits, which improved the slution time of a basic local search by 10% for 60 cities, which is non-negligible.
+More testing with 100 cities showed a more dramatic speed-up.
+However, the performance gains are limited because we are already using numpy library functions, which are already implemented in C.

+Instead, we will be more clever.
+Being conscious of vectorization and parallelism resulted in the biggest performance gains, for example see the `cost()` method of the TSP class in `tsp.py`.
+Additionally, we can try to reduce the number of times we run `cost()`.
+In 2-opt swapping, we can perform a simple check to see if a given swap will be better or worse.
+See `_find_neighbors_k_opt()` in `tsp.py` for more details.

 To analyze the performance of the code, we use cProfile.
 To run the bash script that runs the profiling process, first make sure the scripts/profile.sh file is executable with `chmod +x scripts/profile.sh`, then run with `./scripts/profile.sh -r`.
 The resulting output will be in the `/profiles` folder.
 You can omit the `-r` flag if you want to keep the `.pstats` file generated from cProfile.

-The `cost()` method is the source of most of the complexity.
-We implement the function using Cython for further performance benefits.